 No matter what form they embody, heavy metals accumulate in the body tissues, especially in soft tissues such as the brain, ovaries, and fat tissues.
 They cause the same types of symptoms found in every illness: a) pain, b) intestinal issues and c) joint and muscular pain.

 Chemicals that come from personal and cleaning products are called multi-toxins because their adverse effect depends on the combination of chemicals that are present in each person; these chemicals accumulate over time and disrupt the body’s natural function.

 Digital tech pollution can affect the mind and body similarly to multi-toxins.
 They can exacerbate brain fog, stress, irritability, and facilitate other energetic imbalances.
 In addition, they cause mental fogginess, which is not related to blood sugar levels (similar to chemical toxins).

 In particular, electromagnetic frequency (EMFs) derived from WiFi and other technology has been known to cause reproductive system damage, neurological degeneration, nervous system weakness, and cancer.
 One tip on how you can reduce exposure is to turn off your WiFi box at night!

 Parasites are another type of energetic toxin.
-Most of us have some form of parasites in our body, since it is very easy to get them not only from food, but also from contaminated water, through skin absorption, pets and travel.
+Most of us have some form of parasites in our bodies, since it is very easy to get them not only from food, but also from contaminated water, through skin absorption, pets, and travel.

 5) Pollution and Pollutants

-Environmental pollutants get into our body through the air that we breathe.
-This is why it’s helpful to have a clean internal environment, so the body can better deal with chemical pollutants like second hand smoke, car exhaust and other exposure.
+Environmental pollutants get into our bodies through the air that we breathe.
+This is why it’s helpful to have a clean internal environment, so the body can better deal with chemical pollutants like secondhand smoke, car exhaust, and other exposure.